nmarus/node-ews/README.md

 ````

 #### Known Issues / Limits / TODOs:
-- Depends on a modified fork of the soap-ntlm fork of node-soap.
-A node-soap auth plugin is not possible due to the nature of NTLM.
-This is located in this repository.
 - Returned json requires a lot of parsing.
 Probably can be optimized to remove common parent elements to the EWS responses or dynamically filter based on query.
-- Outside of the example below, nothing has been tested (aka "It's production ready!")
+- Outside of the example above, nothing has been tested (aka "It's production ready!")
 - Temp file cleanup logic needs to be validated to ensure file cleanup after process exit or object destruction